1 killed, six injured in fire at Delhi factory | Business

 ''When I asked him about the condition of my father, he asked me to check him myself.
 Later, I went to Jag Pravesh Chand hospital where I saw around seven to eight persons with burn injuries and my father was declared dead by the time I reached there,'' Ashutosh said. ''We took his body to GTB hospital where the staff said that the post-mortem will take place on Friday, following which his body will be handed over to us,'' he said.

+Sana Malik (14), who lives with her family on the ground floor of Ashfaq's house, said she was with her younger sister when the incident happened.

+''I was making food when I heard a loud noise.
+Me and my sister got scared and informed our mother.
+Later, we saw people from nearby areas trying to douse the flames,'' Malik said.

-Inderjeet is survived by his wife Sangeeta Devi, two sons Ashutosh Pandey and Aman Pandey and daughter Sapna Pandey.
+Gulshan Begum (35), another tenant of Ashfaq's building, said, ''I was sleeping with my three-year-old daughter when a blast took place.
+We got scared.
+The whole building where felt a shock wave.''
+Inderjeet Pandey is survived by his wife Sangeeta Devi, two sons Ashutosh Pandey and Aman Pandey and daughter Sapna Pandey.
 He was a native of Basti district in Uttar Pradesh and was living here for the past 22 years.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)